normanrink/PCF/README.md

 From this the certified interpreters follow easily.

 Additional meta-theory is established, namely determinism for small-step and big-step evaluation relations and the equivalence of small-step and bis-step semantics.
+Moreover, co-inductive small-step and big-step semantics for PCF are also defined and their relationship between each other and also with the corresponding inductive semantics is studied, following parts of [1].

 #### Lambda calculi

 The main object of study is a simply-typed lambda calculus with natural numbers and general recursion.
 This calculus is commonly known as Plotkin’s PCF.
-The developments that are worked out for PCF are repeated for a simply-typed lambda calculus with only primitive recursion, known as Gödel’s T, and for the untyped lambda calculus.
+The developments that are worked out for PCF are repeated for a simply-typed lambda calculus with only primitive recursion, known as Gödel’s T, for the untyped lambda calculus, and for PCF with co-inductively defined semantics.

 #### Project structure

 ```
 typed/src         --- Idris sources for the certified PCF interpreters and meta-theory.
 total/src         --- Idris sources for the analogous developments for Gödel’s T.
 untyped/src       --- Idris sources for the untyped lambda calculus.
+conventional/src  --- Idris sources for a development of PCF analogous to the one in 'typed/src' except
+                      with a more conventional treatment of de Bruijn indices.
+Here, "conventional"
+                      means that contexts are lists of (object-language) types and that a de Bruijn index
+                      constitutes proof that an entry in the context has a certain type.
+(The treatment
+                      in 'typed/src' defines contexts as fixed length vectors of types; and a de Bruijn
+                      index is indeed just an index into this vector, albeit with an equality proof for
+                      the type at the given index in the context.)
+codata/src        --- Idris sources for the development of PCF with both inductive *and* co-inductive
+                      semantics.
+(Non-)Equivalences between the different semantics are studied by
+                      considering diverging PCF terms.
 test              --- Tests that execute simple functions on natural numbers.
 ```
 In each calculus the functions addition, multiplication, and factorial are implemented.
 Several simple test programs, located in the `test` folder, execute these functions using the different interpreters that are available for each of the calculi.